Top 10 Scariest Animals on Earth

 Fun fact: Their scales are the second blackest material on Earth!

-Centipede Centipedes are arthropods belonging to the class Chilopoda of the subphylum Myriapoda.
-They are mainly carnivorous and they prey upon insects, spiders, small birds and rodents, and even other centipedes.
+Centipedes are arthropods belonging to the class Chilopoda of the subphylum Myriapoda.
+They are mainly carnivorous and prey upon insects, spiders, small birds, rodents, and even other centipedes.
+Centipedes are found in a wide range of environments, from tropical rainforests to deserts.

 Am I the only one who has a serious phobia of these things?
 I mean, they've got so many legs.
 If the scary animal actually has a face, then it's easy to deal with.
 I mean, yeah, sharks are scary, but not in retrospect when you're only looking at them on the internet.
 Centipedes, however, make you cringe everywhere, whether it's just a thought, a picture, a video, or a real one.